ThomasTerziu/misc-projects/README.md

 # misc-projects
 These are miscellaneous projects that I have completed throughout my coursework at the University of Mount Union.
+Programs that will exist here will usually be .ipynb or .R files.

 If there are any issues regarding the program posted or any questions, please email me tomterziu@gmail.com